Efficient Privacy-Preserving Stochastic Nonconvex Optimization: Experiments

-\shortsection{Datasets} We consider two commonly-used binary classification benchmarks: \textit{a9a} dataset and \textit{ijcnn1} dataset.
-More specifically, \textit{a9a} dataset has 32561 training examples, 16281 test examples, 123 features, and \textit{ijcnn1} dataset has 9990 training examples, 91701 test examples, 22 features.
+\shortsection{Baseline methods} We compare our method (DP-SRM) with random round private stochastic gradient descent (RRPSGD) proposed by \citet{zhang2017efficient} , differentially private gradient descent (DP-GD) proposed by \citet{wang2017differentially}, and differentially private adaptive gradient descent (DP-AGD) proposed by \citet{lee2018concentrated}.

-\shortsection{Baseline methods} We compare our method (DP-SRGD) with random round private stochastic gradient descent (RRPSGD) proposed by \citet{zhang2017efficient} , differentially private gradient descent (DP-GD) proposed by \citet{wang2017differentially}, and differentially private adaptive gradient descent (DP-AGD) proposed by \citet{lee2018concentrated}.
+\shortsection{Gradient clipping and privacy tracking} We use the gradient clipping technique of \citet{abadi2016deep} to ensure that at $t$-th iteration of Algorithm \ref{alg:DPSRM}, $\|\nabla f_i(\theta^t)\|_2$ and $\|\nabla f_i(\theta^t)-\nabla f_i(\theta^{t-1})\|_2$ are upper bounded by some predefined values $C_1$ and $C_2$, respectively.
+This will ensure that the sensitivity of the gradient estimator $\vb^t$ is upper bounded by $2\big((1-\gamma)C_1+\gamma C_2\big)$ (see \eqref{eq:sentivity}), and gives us the desired privacy protection.
+At each iteration, we add the Gaussian noise with variance $\sigma^2$, and keep track of the RDP according to Lemma \ref{lemma:GaussianM_RDP} and transfer it to $(\epsilon,\delta)$-DP according to Lemma \ref{lemma:RDP_to_DP}.